 We are a public corporation, established by Parliament in 1972 as an independent specialist aviation regulator.
 The UK Government requires that our costs are met entirely from charges to those we provide a service to or regulate.

 We have around 1,000 employees following a wide variety of different career paths.
 Most are based in our two main offices, in London near Holborn and close to Gatwick Airport in Sussex.
-We have smaller regional offices at Stirling, Manchester and Luton.
+We have smaller regional offices at Stirling and Manchester.

 Find out more about who we are and what we do on the main CAA website.